cpockrandt/genmap/README.rst

     $ ./genmap index -G /path/to/fasta.fasta -I /path/to/index/folder

+A new folder `/path/to/index/folder` will be created to store the index and all associated files.

 There are two algorithms that can be chosen for index construction.
 One uses RAM (radixsort), one uses secondary memory (skew).
 Depending on the quota and main memory limitations you can choose the appropriate algorithm with ``-A radixsort`` or ``-A skew``.